Robert Giguère: The journey

 By the time that Samuel de Champlain died in 1635, there were 132 settlers in the colony, —35 of them being Percheron.
 Most of the Percheron departures occurred in the three decades starting in 1634.

-The brave people who chose to make the perilous journey were subject to all sorts of perils: weather, pirates, and illness among the crew and themselves.
+The people who chose to make the journey were subject to all sorts of perils: weather, pirates, and illness among the crew and themselves.
 With so many variables, the length of the trip could vary from one month to over three.
-For example, it took Jean Talon 117 days to reach Quebec in 1665, but a mere 35 days for the ship, Arc-en-ciel in 1678.
+It took Jean Talon 117 days to reach Quebec in 1665, but a mere 35 days for the ship Arc-en-ciel in 1678.
 From a navigational perspective, it was generally better to set sail from France before May 1.

 Ships of the 17th century were generally smaller than 200 tonne, so the accommodations on board were modest.
 Food would often spoil due to water seepage, and passengers had to settle for cold meals and soggy bedding.
 Despite all the hardships and perils, most sailors and passengers arrived safely.